What's up? |

 Course taught in | English |

 Teaching format | On-site teaching.
-Students who need to follow the class off-site should contact the instructor asap.
-See below for detailed course policies. |
+Students who need to follow the class off-site should contact the instructor asap. |

 Links | Schedule ; Moodle ; Master de Sciences Cognitives (ancien CogMaster). |